The British Liver Trust: Activities

-Research into Liver Disease is supported by the British Liver Trust via fundraising.
-The Trust has also made many research awards in this field.
-The British Liver Trust is a member of the Association of Medical Research Charities (AMRC).
-Aims of the research include improving and expanding methods of prevention, detection and screening for all types of Liver disease, the improvement of liver treatment and the identification and addressing of medical and research needs in liver disease.

-The Trust works with a number of medical professionals in awareness, treatment and research.
+Research into liver disease is supported by the British Liver Trust through fundraising.
+The trust has also made many research awards in this field.
+The trust is a member of the Association of Medical Research Charities (AMRC).
+Aims of the research include improving and expanding methods of prevention, detection and screening for all types of liver disease, the improvement of liver treatment and the identification and addressing of medical and research needs in liver disease.
+The trust works with a number of medical professionals in awareness, treatment and research.

 Campaigns

 The Trust runs several campaigns on a number of issues such as promotion of good liver health, effects of alcohol on the Liver, Liver transplants and Hepatitis.
-The aims of these campaigns are to make sure a patients voice is heard, improvement of patient services, promote early awareness of liver disease and to raise awareness.
+The aims of these campaigns are to make sure a patient's voice is heard, improvement of patient services, promote early awareness of liver disease and to raise awareness.

-Love Your Liver is one of the British Liver Trust’s campaigns.
-Love Your Liver is a national liver health awareness campaign launched in 2012 designed to inform people on factors that can cause liver damage and how they can be avoided.
-The campaigns website contains information on these factors as well as an online health scanner designed to assess liver health risks and provide some relevant advice.
+"Love Your Liver" is one of the trust's campaigns.
+It is a national liver health awareness campaign launched in 2012 designed to inform people about factors that can cause liver damage and how they can be avoided.
+The campaign's website contains information on these factors as well as an online health scanner designed to assess liver health risks and to provide some relevant advice.
 As part of the Love Your Liver campaign an app called Spruce has been developed which aims to help people regulate their alcohol intake by encouraging them to have three days off alcohol each week.
-Spruce is a free app and can be downloaded on the apple store.
+Spruce is a free app and can be downloaded from the Apple store.

 Other campaigns run by the British Liver Trust are the Liver Task Force which develops and implements actions that would have been part of the scrapped National Liver Strategy, the Alcohol Health Alliance which campaigns for a new alcohol strategy such as a 50p minimum price per unit of alcohol, and the NHS Atlas of Variation in Healthcare for People with Liver Disease which aims to improve services and reduce inequality for liver patients.